 Yesterday I spent almost 9 hours on the road by myself and had a good long while to reflect on the past year.
-When I actually start putting all the pieces together, it's easier to understand why 2016 feels a little bit like a blur.
+When I actually start putting all the pieces together, it's easy to understand why 2016 feels a little bit like a blur.

 2016 was crazy busy and chock-full of the wonderful, the weird and the why.

 I know a lot of people were more than ready to boot 2016 out the door and lock it behind them as quickly as possible and if I'm being completely honest, there are parts of me that were ready for that too.
 When I think about the sadness of world events that happened this year...mass shootings, a division between police and people, continued wars around the world, terror attacks, the Flint water crisis, witnessing fear and hate as we discussed whether or not we'd be a country that would welcome refugees, saw laws passed that discriminated against people and we became more politically divided than ever before.

 This isn't a blog-post about how much 2016 sucked, by the way.
 Because although 2016 was full of, "wait...what?" moments, it was pretty great in a lot of ways too.
 When I stop to really think about it, I owe a lot to 2016 and I have A LOT to be thankful for.

 I'm a writer.
 I write everything down.
 It's how I process life.
 So, I decided to make a list of 26 (because 26 is my lucky number) wonderful things I am thankful for and things I experienced in 2016.
 If you're feeling a little disheartened about the last year and you're having trouble seeing the good in life, I'd suggest you try this and start with seeing the good in your own life.
 It's a fantastic way to remind yourself how lucky and blessed you truly are and it allowed me to look at 2016 in a more hopeful light.

 My 26 Best Of 2016:

 1. I'm healthy.